awsdocs/aws-amplify-console-user-guide/doc_source/team-workflows-with-amplify-cli-backend-environments.md

    amplify push
    ```

-1. Push code to a Git repository of your choice \(in this example we’ll assume you pushed to master\)\.
+1. Push code to a Git repository of your choice \(in this example we’ll assume you pushed to main \(formerly referred to as master\)\.

    ```
-   git commit -am 'Added kita sandbox' git push origin master
+   git commit -am 'Added kita sandbox' git push origin main
    ```

-1. Connect your repo > *master* to the Amplify Console\.
+1. Connect your repo > *main* to the Amplify Console\.

 1. The Amplify Console will detect backend environments created by the Amplify CLI\.
 Choose *Create new environment* from the dropdown and grant the service role to Amplify Console\.
 Choose **Save and deploy**\.
-After the build completes you will get a master branch deployment available at *https://master\.appid\.amplifyapp\.com* with a new backend environment that is linked to the branch\.
+After the build completes you will get a main branch deployment available at *https://main\.appid\.amplifyapp\.com* with a new backend environment that is linked to the branch\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/reuse-backend-3.png)

-1. Connect *develop* branch in Amplify Console \(assume *develop* and *master* branch are the same at this point\) and choose *Create new environment*\.
+1. Connect *develop* branch in Amplify Console \(assume *develop* and *main* branch are the same at this point\) and choose *Create new environment*\.
 After the build completes you will get a develop branch deployment available at *https://develop\.appid\.amplifyapp\.com* with a new backend environment that is linked to the branch\.